Leasing vs. Buying Equipment: What To Consider

-- In many equipment lease agreements, the lessor is responsible for repairs.
+- In many equipment lease agreements, the leasing company is responsible for repairs.

 - It may be easier for business owners with bad credit to obtain the equipment they need.

 - Leasing is often more expensive than purchasing equipment with cash.
-The business owner should analyze scenarios with the lease interest rates and the financing interest rates prior to making a decision.
+The business owner should compare the lease interest rates and financing interest rates prior to making a decision.

 - Depending on how the lease is structured, business owners may not realize any depreciation for the equipment.

 - It’s possible for the lease payments to outlive the usefulness of the equipment.
 The business owner must continue to pay or to break the lease, which is costly.

 - Under new rules of accounting, operating leases may appear on the balance sheet as a liability.
 This could alter the business’s credit profile.

 - Equipment depreciates, which could lower tax liabilities.

 - Business owners are free to use the equipment however they choose.

 - Equipment that remains useful after its funding period gives the business owners an advantage.
 Not all equipment needs to be brand new to be useful.